 Recently I attended The Alliance for Massage Therapy Education's first annual conference in Park City, Utah.
-While there I attended a workshop presented by Kevin Pierce to discuss the Massage Therapy Body of Knowledge.
-For those of you that don't know, The Massage Therapy Body of Knowledge (MTBOK), is a document that has been created under the direction of the Massage Therapy Body of Knowledge stewards who consist of representatives from AMTA, ABMP, FSMTB, MTF and NCBTMB.
+While there, I attended a workshop presented by Kevin Pierce to discuss the Massage Therapy Body of Knowledge.
+For those of you who don't know, The Massage Therapy Body of Knowledge (MTBOK) is a document created under the direction of the Massage Therapy Body of Knowledge stewards who consist of representatives from AMTA, ABMP, FSMTB, MTF, and NCBTMB.

-The document;s intention is to represent the massage community.
+The document intends to represent the massage community.
 As stated in the document itself, the 4 crucial elements of the document are:

 A description of the massage therapy field

 A description of the competencies of an entry-level massage therapist in terms of knowledge, skills, and abilities

 Terminology specific to the massage therapy field or which have specific meanings in massage therapy